-With respect to compensation strategy, policies and programs, the CGC Committee's responsibilities include: reviewing and approving corporate goals and objectives relevant to the compensation of the Chief Executive Officer, evaluating the Chief Executive Officer's performance in light of those goals and objectives, and making recommendations to the Board with respect to the Chief Executive Officer's compensation level based on this evaluation; making recommendations to the Board with respect to non-CEO officer and director compensation plans and equity-based compensation plans established for directors, officers and employees of the Company and overseeing the administration of such plans; and reviewing and recommending to the Board the compensation discussion and analysis, statement of executive compensation and directors' compensation (or similarly captioned) sections of the Company's management information circular and any other disclosure required under applicable law with respect to matters that are within its responsibilities before the Company publicly discloses such information.
+With respect to compensation strategy, policies and programs, the CGC Committee's responsibilities include: reviewing and approving corporate goals and objectives relevant to the compensation of the Chief Executive Officer, evaluating the Chief Executive Officer's performance in light of those goals and objectives, and making recommendations to the Board with respect to the Chief Executive Officer's compensation level based on this evaluation; making recommendations to the Board with respect to non-CEO officer and director compensation; making recommendations to the Board with respect to the establishment of any incentive compensation plans and equity-based compensation plans established for directors, officers and employees of the Company and overseeing the administration of such plans; and reviewing and recommending to the Board the compensation discussion and analysis, statement of executive compensation and directors' compensation (or similarly captioned) sections of the Company's management information circular and any other disclosure required under applicable law with respect to matters that are within its responsibilities before the Company publicly discloses such information.

 The members of the CGC Committee are Messrs.
-Johannson (Chair), Bitove, Clarke and McMaster, all of whom are independent within the meaning of NI 52-110.
+Johannson (Chair), Clarke and McMaster, all of whom are independent within the meaning of NI 52-110.